How to Properly Clean Windows in Owensboro, KY

 For the best view, we’d also recommend cleaning your windows on a cloudy day.
 Sunshine can dry the cleaning solution too quickly, leaving streaks on your window glass.
 Your Pella professionals in Owensboro prefer using microfiber cloths to clean window glass since it’s lint-free and won’t leave tiny particles behind.

-Your windows could look so clean, you might forget the glass is even there.
+Your windows could look so clear, you might forget the glass is even there.
 Now that’s what we call a great view.

 Please note: You should not use ammonia- or alcohol-based glass cleaners.
-They’ll leave streaks or produce a film that attracts moisture and dust.
-See your owner’s manual for more information on cleaning other parts of your wood windows, vinyl windows or fiberglass windows, or contact your Pella Windows Showroom in Owensboro.
+They’ll leave streaks or a film that attracts moisture and dust.
+See your owner’s manual to learn more about cleaning other parts of your wood windows, vinyl windows or fiberglass windows, or contact your Pella Windows Showroom in Owensboro.